 - Do not include large amounts of high-oxalate vegetables in your green smoothies.

 - Do not take large amounts of vitamin C.

-- Phosphorous: Also known as phosphoric acid and phosphate, phosphorous, which is in cola and many processed foods, can interfere with calcium absorption.
+- Phosphorous: Also known as phosphoric acid and phosphate, phosphorous, which is in carbonated beverages and many processed foods, can interfere with calcium absorption.